Celebrate Fall in Colorado, 7 Great Ways to Join the Fun

 • Fritzler’s Corn Maize (La Salle) - Wander through the rows of corn to try and find your way out at Fritzler’s Corn Maize, or if you’re feeling extra daring, grab tickets for Scream Acres, the haunted weekend event that will have you feeling like a character in a horror movie.

 • Jack Lantern’s Northern Colorado Corn Maze (Fort Collins) - With a 35+ acre corn maze that is perfect for families during the day, with an optional scavenger hunt for those looking for a challenge, as well as bounce houses, a petting zoo, pumpkin patch, and more, Jack Lantern’s is a great palace for some fall fun.
-When the sun goes down, the monsters come out and the corn maze gets a little spookier.
+The monsters come out when the sun goes down, and the corn maze gets a little spookier.

 Leaf Peeping

 The autumn aspen season is short in Colorado but beautiful.
 Whether you want to see it by foot, out the window of your car, or even from the air, now’s the time to check out those golden aspens.
-Popular destinations like Kenosha Pass and Kebler Pass are often packed in the fall—for a more detailed look at leaf-peeping options in Colorado, check out our blog post on the topic. leaf peep colorado
+Popular destinations like Kenosha Pass and Kebler Pass are often packed in the fall—for a more detailed look at leaf-peeping options in Colorado. fall in colorado leaf peep colorado

 There’s something so thrilling about being scared on purpose, and Colorado has got you covered when it comes to haunted houses.